-Harm or Destruction of Animals
+Harm or Destruction of Animals - EC 32255 et seq.

 Any pupil with a moral objection to dissecting or otherwise harming or destroying an animal, or any part thereof, must inform his or her teacher of the objection.
 Objections must be substantiated by a note from the pupil's parent or guardian.